KeyCDN Enables HTTP/2 HPACK Compression - Huffman Encoding

-KeyCDN is excited to announce that as of this week we have enabled HPACK compression, which utilizes Huffman encoding, for all of you who are running over HTTPS on HTTP/2.
+KeyCDN is excited to announce that we have enabled HPACK compression, which utilizes Huffman encoding, for all of you who are running over HTTPS on HTTP/2.
 This is now running on all of our edge servers and there is no configuration necessary on your part.
 HPACK compression reduces the size of your headers by over 30% on average.
 There is less data now being sent which in turn will increase your content delivery speeds.
 Read more below about how HPACK and Huffman encoding allow for further compression of binary data in your headers.

 As most of you know HTTP/2 is a new protocol based off of SPDY and is the first major protocol update since HTTP/1.1.
 KeyCDN launched support for HTTP/2 back in October 2015, making us one of the first CDN providers to do so.
 Curious on the growth rate of HTTP/2 among KeyCDN users?
 We were too so we pulled some data to show you.
 The chart below reveals the distribution of the HTTP/2 traffic in percentage to the total HTTPS traffic delivered by KeyCDN.
 Back in October it was just passing the 50% mark.

 And as of April 13th, 2016, HTTP/2 traffic has now reached 68%.
 So in 6 months there has been a 17% increase in HTTP/2 traffic and adoption.

 If you are interested in seeing more granular data at a country level, we have just updated our post on HTTP/2 statistics, make sure to check it out!